jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 1. [Download Jamulus](https://sourceforge.net/projects/llcon/files/latest/download){: .button target="_blank" rel="noopener noreferrer"}
 1. **Install Jamulus**: Double click the installer to launch it.
 If you get a warning notice from SmartScreen, click on "More info" and "Run anyway" to install Jamulus.
 (If you grabbed a new version of Jamulus and are one of the first people who downloaded it, Jamulus won't be whitelisted by SmartScreen yet.
 We don't pay for code signing.)
 1. **Run Jamulus**.
 Now you should be able to use Jamulus just like any other application.
-1. **Setup your sound card**.
-When you're done, you need to setup your audio hardware.
-Have a look at how to setup ASIO4ALL if you you're using that and/or [Hardware Setup](Hardware-Setup).
+1. **Set up your sound card**.
+When you're done, you need to set up your audio hardware.
+Have a look at how to set up ASIO4ALL if you're using that and/or [Hardware Setup](Hardware-Setup).

 ***